lianabisuna/lianabisuna/README.md

 <h1>Liana Bisuña</h1>

-<h3>Finally graduated from a four-year course of Information Technology.
-Took an intership job and worked with a school maangement system project along with three developers.
+<h5>Finally graduated from a four-year course of Information Technology.
+Took an intership job and worked with a school management system project along with three developers.
 Practiced more by creating several projects mostly in Vue.js.
-Got to maximize my knowledge during pandemic and worked on three projects for a local company.</h3>
+Got to maximize my knowledge during pandemic and worked on three projects for a local company. <i>Won't stop yet from creating magic with syntax and logic.</i></h5>

 - 🖥️ You can check my ongoing project [Colorcap](https://colorcap.netlify.app/): Keycap Color Editor